 Phelps, who first moved to Cranbrook 12 years ago, and two siblings are the subjects of an American documentary called “Not My Father’s Child“.

-The film will focus on the child abuse the three children of Fred Phelps allegedly suffered while growing up under the Westboro Baptist creator.
+The film will focus on the child abuse the three offspring of Fred Phelps allegedly suffered while growing up under the Westboro Baptist creator.

 Some have called the church a hate group that has used extreme and sometimes violent measures to protest other religions or minority groups such as the LGBTQ community.

-It’s either you’re with them or you’re against them.
+It’s either you’re with them or you’re against them he says.

 So, when Phelps decided he was leaving because of what he calls the “violent and destructive circumstances” at home he had to do it in a way no one knew about.

-If not, he says there would be more violence and life would have become very dangerous for him.
+If not, he says there would have been more violence and life would have become very dangerous for him.

-It was a chance meeting one night that would help start all of this though when he picked up a UBC journalism student.
+It was a chance meeting one night that would help start all of it though, when Phelps picked up a UBC journalism student in his taxi.

-The student learned of Phelps’ story after a couple kilometres and questions, and ended up doing a piece on him for school.
+The student learned of Phelps’ story after a couple kilometres and questions, and ended up doing a school project on the son of the infamous leader.